Cascara sagrada contains chemicals that stimulate the bowel and have a laxative effect.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of cascara sagrada during pregnancy.
-Stay on the safe side and avoid use if you are pregnant.
-Cascara sagrada is POSSIBLY UNSAFE when taken by mouth while breast-feeding.
+Breast-feeding: Cascara sagrada is possibly unsafe when taken by mouth while breast-feeding.
 Cascara sagrada can cross into breast milk and might cause diarrhea in a nursing infant.

-Children: Cascara sagrada is POSSIBLY UNSAFE in children when taken by mouth.
+Children: Cascara sagrada is possibly unsafe when taken by mouth in children.
 Don't give cascara sagrada to children.
-They are more likely than adults to become dehydrated and also harmed by the loss of electrolytes, especially potassium.
+They are more likely than adults to have serious side effects, including dehydration and low potassium levels.

-Gastrointestinal (GI) disorders such as intestinal obstruction, Crohn’s disease, ulcerative colitis, appendicitis, stomach ulcers, or unexplained stomach pain: People with any of these conditions should not use cascara sagrada.
+Gastrointestinal (GI) disorders such as intestinal obstruction, Crohn disease, ulcerative colitis, appendicitis, stomach ulcers, or unexplained stomach pain: People with any of these conditions should not use cascara sagrada.

 Be cautious with this combination

 Medications changed by the liver (Cytochrome P450 3A4 (CYP3A4) substrates) interacts with CASCARA SAGRADA

 Some medications are changed and broken down by the liver.
 Cascara sagrada might change how quickly the liver breaks down these medications.
 This could change the effects and side effects of these medications.

 There isn't enough reliable information to know what an appropriate dose of cascara sagrada might be.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult a healthcare professional before using.